- 1 Health Benefits

-Hope you have found this post on the Olive oil for cooking useful.
+Hope you have found this post on Olive oil for Indian cooking useful.
 I would love to have your views regarding this.

 Thank you for reading this post.
 If you have liked this recipe then do let me know by leaving a comment below.
 Your feedback fuels my enthusiasm.
 You may share this post with your dear ones by clicking on the little buttons below.
 You may follow me on Facebook Pinterest instagram (#samirasrecipediary) too. for latest recipe updates.
 Thank you!

 My heartfelt acknowledgements to the following book and links for the valuable inputs,

 - http://www.centrafoods.com/blog/pomace-olive-oil-vs.-olive-oil (very good ppt here, worth seeing)